 By following these simple kitchen tips, you can say goodbye to some of the stress brought on by those tasks that aren’t so easy to perform.
-Are you ready to learn about these kitchen tips and put them into practice?
+So, are you ready to learn about these kitchen tips and put them into practice?

 Putting butter in the freezer might not sound like a good idea at first, because it gets hard and is more difficult to use.